 Since the United States is a country of immigrants, the act also mandates that these notices be given in languages other than English, if necessary.
 Templates for Spanish, Chinese, Korean, Vietnamese, and other languages are available on the California Department of Industrial Relations website.
 Any updates in policy must also be communicated in the language these notices were originally given in at the time of hire.

 Even though the authorities pledge to take action when wage theft complaints are made, employees may still be nervous to come forward.
-They may fear that once their employer finds out that they have spoken to overtime dispute lawyers Los Angeles, they will face some form of retaliation.
+They may fear that once their employer finds out that they have spoken to lawyers, they will face some form of retaliation.

 Unfortunately, workplace retaliation for reporting unfair and unlawful labor practices is not uncommon.
 Retaliation can come in the form of suddenly being let go, or it can be less obvious in the form of being transferred to a different branch or being given undesirable or tedious projects that no one else wants to do.
 Retaliation is against California law, and you should let your labor attorney know when you suspect you are being retaliated against, as the Wage Theft Protection Act has been updated to handle these claims.

 After 34,000 wage theft claims were made, California expanded the power of the labor commissioner in order to implement more thorough inquiries when necessary.
 The labor commissioner can investigate a business’s employment practices, even without a retaliation claim from a worker, when the Industrial Welfare Commission is conducting a wage-claim investigation.